MLHale/nebraska-gencyber-modules/restful_api/README.md

 Now go to the `settings` menu.
 You should see your access token `API Key`, you will need this string in next steps - so keep it handy.
 In practice, you wouldn't want to share this with anyone.

 ### Step 4: Making your first REST request
-Now that we have our API Key, lets use it to make a request.
+Now that we have our `API Key`, lets use it to make a request.

 POSTMAN is a REST client, that allows end users to make requests to test their APIs.
 Lets use it to test the cloudbit API.
 Launch POSTMAN by typing ```chrome://apps``` into the Chrome address bar, hit enter, and then click the POSTMAN icon.